The Graduate School

 A multidisciplinary approach will be used to consider dimensions of the aging process.
 This course explores individual and societal meanings of aging and old age through the study of the biological, psychological and sociological changes accompanying aging as well as current issues and controversies in the study of aging.

 GRD 617.
-Critical Thinking and Integrity.
+Critical Thinking and Decision Making.
 3 Hours.

 GRD 690.
 IGS Capstone: Research to Practice.
 1-6 Hour.